 The new edition also covers several news stories from the past few years (some of which long-time blog readers will be familiar with) and gives readers a set of tools to think critically about these stories and how proper statistical thinking could’ve prevented mishaps.
 In addition, it incorporates concepts that Gelman and colleagues have developed and solidified over the years, since the first edition was published, such as the concept of Type-M and Type-S errors.

 Overall, the book is quite comprehensive and will leave the reader with a rich set of tools to think critically about statistics and to fit models in the real world.
-I look forward to grabbing a hard copy once the book is out.
+I look forward to grabbing a hard copy once the book is out, which seems to be in the summer to fall of 2020.